dorayin12/Transaction_System/README.md

 # Transaction_System
-Python and HTML scripts to build a software transaction system Functions include insert, store, search, import, export, and automatic weekly email reporting
+Python and HTML scripts to build a software transaction system Functions include insert, store, search, import, export, and automatic weekly email reporting The file index.py includes all codes for running the system.
 # Templates
 HTML scripts to create web pages
 # Static